Will Ireland Have Another Big EuroMillions Win As Jackpot Hits €160 Million?

 Even if you don’t pocket Friday’s EuroMillions jackpot, there are 12 other ways to win prizes.
 You also receive automatic entry into the Ireland Only Raffle, which guarantees 10 prizes of €5,000 in every draw.
 EuroMillions Plus is also available for an additional €1 per play, giving your five main numbers another chance to win up to €500,000.

-You can take part in Friday’s blockbuster draw by going to any authorised retailer or playing online.
+You can take part in Friday’s blockbuster draw by going to any authorised retailer or choosing your numbers online.
 You have to be in it to win it, and it could just be that you become Ireland’s second-biggest winner of all time.
 Good luck!